 AWS Fargate was launched a few months back.
 This is a service that runs docker containers serverless, as per individual needs.
 When you are running multiple ECS based APIs, the common problem is how to reserve multiple instances and how to manage them efficiently?
-Fargate is the solution that utilizes docker containers and allows them to run virtually on any machine that works.
-Let us discuss the service in detail moving ahead.
+Fargate is the solution that utilizes Docker containers and allows them to run virtually on any machine that works.
+Let us discuss the concepts of Amazon Fargate for 2020 in detail here.

 With EC2 Launch Type, you may define server-level, and get more granular control over the infrastructure to run container applications.
 It helps to identify the best server for your application based on your source requirements.